-The allowance for expected credit losses.
-12

-modification gain or loss

-The amount arising from adjusting the gross carrying amount of a financial asset (or group of financial assets) to reflect the renegotiated or modified contractual cash flows.
-The entity recalculates the gross carrying amount of a financial asset as the present value of the estimated future contractual cash flows that are discounted at the financial asset's original effective interest rate (or the original credit-adjusted effective interest rate for purchased or originated credit-impaired financial assets) or, when applicable, the revised effective interest rate calculated in accordance with paragraph 92 of IAS 39.13 When estimating the future contractual cash flows of a financial asset, an entity shall consider all contractual terms of the financial asset (for example, prepayment, call and similar options) but shall not consider the expected credit losses, unless the financial asset is a purchased or originated credit-impaired financial asset, in which case an entity shall also consider the initial expected credit losses that were considered when calculating the original credit-adjusted effective interest rate.
+gross carrying amount of a financial asset The amortised cost amount of a financial asset , excluding any loss allowance . lifetime expected credit losses The expected credit losses that result from all possible default events over the life of the financial instrument. loss allowance The allowance for expected credit losses . modification gain or loss The amount arising from adjusting the gross carrying amount of a financial asset (or group of financial assets) to reflect the renegotiated or modified contractual cash flows.
+The entity recalculates the gross carrying amount of a financial asset as the present value of the estimated future contractual cash flows that are discounted at the financial asset's original effective interest rate (or the original credit-adjusted effective interest rate for purchased or originated credit-impaired financial assets) or, when applicable, the revised effective interest rate calculated in accordance with paragraph 92 of IAS 39.
+When estimating the future contractual cash flows of a financial asset, an entity shall consider all contractual terms of the financial asset (for example, prepayment, call and similar options) but shall not consider the expected credit losses , unless the financial asset is a purchased or originated credit-impaired financial asset, in which case an entity shall also consider the initial expected credit losses that were considered when calculating the original credit-adjusted effective interest rate.

-12 For FVOCI it is the accumulated impairment amount as described in the Classification and Measurement ED.
+For FVOCI it is the accumulated impairment amount as described in the Classification and Measurement ED.

-13 This reference will ultimately be updated to reflect [draft] Chapter 6 Hedge Accounting in IFRS 9.
+This reference will ultimately be updated to reflect [draft] Chapter 6 Hedge Accounting in IFRS 9.

-objective evidence of impairment

-One or more events that have occurred that have an impact on the expected future cash flows of the financial instruments.
-It includes observable data that has come to the attention of the holder of the financial instrument about the following events:

-- (a) significant financial difficulty of the issuer or the borrower; - (b) a breach of contract, such as a default or delinquency in interest or principal payments; - (c) the lender(s) of the borrower, for economic or contractual reasons relating to the borrower's financial difficulty, having granted to the borrower a concession(s) that the lender(s) would not otherwise consider; - (d) it becoming probable that the borrower will enter bankruptcy or other financial reorganisation; - (e) the disappearance of an active market for that financial asset because of financial difficulties; or - (f) the purchase of a financial asset at a deep discount that reflects the incurred credit losses.

-It may not be possible to identify a single discrete event-instead, the combined effect of several events may have caused objective evidence of impairment.
+objective evidence of impairment One or more events that have occurred that have an impact on the expected future cash flows of the financial instruments.
+It includes observable data that has come to the attention of the holder of the financial instrument about the following events: (a) significant financial difficulty of the issuer or the borrower; (b) a breach of contract, such as a default or delinquency in interest or principal payments; (c) the lender(s) of the borrower, for economic or contractual reasons relating to the borrower's financial difficulty, having granted to the borrower a concession(s) that the lender(s) would not otherwise consider; (d) it becoming probable that the borrower will enter bankruptcy or other financial reorganisation; (e) the disappearance of an active market for that financial asset because of financial difficulties; or (f) the purchase of a financial asset at a deep discount that reflects the incurred credit losses .
+It may not be possible to identify a single discrete event-instead, the combined effect of several events may have caused objective evidence of impairment. past due A financial asset is past due when a counterparty has failed to make a payment when that payment was contractually due. purchased or originated credit-impaired financial asset Purchased or originated financial asset(s) that have objective evidence of impairment on initial recognition. remaining life of a financial asset or financial liability The remaining contractual period, or a shorter period (for example, as a result of prepayments), over which there is exposure to credit risk on the financial instrument. transaction costs Incremental costs that are directly attributable to the acquisition, issue or disposal of a financial asset or financial liability (see paragraph B4).
+An incremental cost is one that would not have been incurred if the entity had not acquired, issued or disposed of the financial instrument.